teacherseat/dilithium.js/src/sciences/README.md

-Sciences are intermediaty functionality of the Dilithium framework.
+Sciences are intermediary functionality of the Dilithium framework.
 It contains conventional small components.

 ### Popup